-Students in this course, work to develop the competencies, skills and knowledge described by each unit of competency.
-To be assessed as competent a student must demonstrate that they can effectively carry out tasks to industry standard.
-Students will be progressively assessed as 'competent' or 'not yet competent' in units of competency through holistic assessment.
+Students in this course, work to develop the competencies, skills and knowledge described by each unit of competency listed above.
+To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out tasks to industry standard.
+Students will be progressively assessed as 'competent' or 'not yet competent' in individual units of competency.
+When a student achieves a unit of competency it is signed off by the qualified assessor.
+To achieve the qualification above, students must be deemed competent in all units.